Rose-breasted Grosbeak

 - They are very long-lived for such small birds.
 The oldest rose-breasted grosbeak in captivity lived for at least 24 years.

 The rose-breasted grosbeak’s scientific name is Pheucticus ludovicianus.
-Pheucticus comes from the old Greek for “shy” or “to flee,” and ludovicianus is New Latin for something from Louisiana.
+Pheucticus comes from the ancient Greek for “shy” or “to flee,” and ludovicianus is New Latin for something from Louisiana.
 The bird was first described by a specimen that was collected by Mathurin Jacques Brisson in Louisiana.
 There are no subspecies of the rose-breasted grosbeak.

-Rose-breasted Grosbeak Appearance
+Appearance

 When it comes to coloration, the sexual dimorphism of the rose-breasted grosbeak is dramatic.
 A male who is ready to breed has a distinctive rose-colored breast patch, black wings, and a black back, head, and tail.
 His rump and belly are white, and his wings have white patches and rosy linings.
 Males who aren’t in their breeding plumage are also white below but have white cheeks and a white streak over the top of the head called the supercilium.
 The feathers on his back and his wings are fringed in brown or white, and the primary flight feathers on his wings are also white.
+Another name for the bird is “cut-throat,” because the male looks like his throat has been cut, and he’s bled over his breast.

 Female rose-breasted grosbeaks are dark brownish-gray on top, have a white supercilium and buff-colored stripe on the tops of their head, and underparts streaked with black.
 They have two white patches on the upper wings, and the linings of the wings are yellow.
-Both males and females have a robust, horn-colored bill and black eyes and feet.
+Both males and females have robust, horn-colored bills and black eyes and feet.
 Juvenile males look like females.

-Rose-breasted Grosbeak Behavior
+Behavior

 Rose-breasted grosbeaks are strong flyers and can be told by their dipping flight pattern as well as their colors, but on the ground, they hop.
 They are somewhat pugnacious and will chase away other birds, including birds as large as hawks or grackles.
 Most rose-breasted grosbeaks aren’t fooled when cowbirds lay their eggs in their nest and will kick the foreign egg out.
 Males are sometimes aggressive toward females until they realize she’s of the same species, and it’s the mating season.
 The bird moves among the trees and shrubs or searches on the ground to find food.
 It also grabs insects on the wing or hovers to catch them.
 It’s also a migratory bird.